Skip to content

 • Not realizing the seriousness of the problem

 Yes, hoarding disorder is more common among people who have a family member who has hoarding disorder.
 The cause of hoarding disorder remains unknown.
-Genetics is likely only one part of why hoarding disorder affects a particular individual; environment plays a role as well.
+Genetics is likely only one part of why hoarding disorder affects a particular individual; environment and traumatic life events play a role as well.

 Animal hoarding is defined in DSM-5-TR as the accumulation of a large number of animals and a failure to provide minimal standards of nutrition, sanitation and veterinary care and to act on the deteriorating condition of the animals (including disease, starvation or death) and the environment (e.g., severe overcrowding, extremely unsanitary conditions).